-Listen to an interview of Jim Spear by Bruce Connolly of Radio Beijing.
+Listen to an interview of Jim Spear by Bruce Connolly of Radio Beijing in 5 parts.

 Our business philosophy is sustainable tourism.
 We support our local community, leave the land in agriculture, use existing buildings, adopt green practices, and source food products locally, serving real food.
 We also sponsor educational and cultural exchange programs that help visitors understand village life and that foster broader horizons for our rural neighbors.

 These simple guiding principles act as the cornerstone for our business practice.
 We have found they do a good job in helping us pursue a broader philosophy.
 Nowadays rural communities are shrinking as the young flee to jobs and excitement in cities and the rural population declines and ages.

 Our main concern is the preservation of the village and its surroundings.
 We have recognized the importance of respecting the village and the locals who host it, and our primary goal is to provide guests with an authentic village experience by housing them in existing structures that haven’t changed the profile of the village.

 We continue to work closely with our neighbours, the village governments, and park authorities to ensure our developments fit into the community and contribute to helping Mutianyu become a distinctive and sustainable Great Wall destination.
 No one has been displaced by any of our development projects and we have used existing footprints right in the villages instead of tearing down or building greenfield.

 Buildings are all leased at market prices directly from individual peasant families who have used the proceeds creatively to set up businesses, to educate their children, or to care for their elderly.

 Our mission is to combine quality and responsibility, offering our guests the best service and respecting at the same time the surrounding environment and the community that hosts our business.
 We are happy to share with the public our achievements